retrohacking/retrohacking.github.io/_posts/2022-09-11-anya-gacha.md

 ![](/img/anyagacha/5-update.png)

 Oh it's clearer now.
-The flag is requested to a server to which a post request containing the counter hash converted to base64 is sent: if the response content is empty we've failed, else we will get our flags.
+The flag is requested to a server to which a post request containing the counter hash converted to base64 is sent: if the response content is empty we've failed, else we will get our flag.

 Now  we can be more precise on how to solve this challenge; in particular we've three paths we can follow: